maskboyAvi/PairPilot-IDE/README.md

 ## How we’ll work (important)

-We build in small milestones:
+We build in small milestones and learn as we go:

-1. theory + mental model
-2. implement a thin slice
+1. implement a thin slice
-3. verify demo
+2. verify demo
-4. you explain back (I’ll give prompts)
+3. explain what we did (you explain back, I’ll prompt)

 Start here: `docs/LEARNING_TODOS.md`.